ietf-wg-asdf/SDF/sdf.md

   enclosing definition.
 Every declaration can also be used as a definition for reference in a different place.

+Protocol Binding:
+: A companion document to an SDF specification that defines how to map the abstract concepts in the specification into the protocols in use in a specific ecosystem.
+Might supply URL components, numeric IDs, and similar details.

 <!-- XXX -->